iambrainstorming/iambrainstorming.github.io/src/chapters/how-to-beat-the-worst-job-culture-of-india.md

 ### 16% of companies operate fully remote

-About 16% of companies are already fully remote, operating without a physical office [5].
+About 16% of companies are already fully remote, operating without a physical office.
 These companies are pioneers in the remote work paradigm, highlighting the feasibility of such models and paving the way for others to follow.

 ## It's Time to Retire the Phrase 'Hybrid Work' or 'Work from Home'